imartemy1524/ton-social/README.md

 - [x] Users can create accounts (many accounts) from one wallet, and use this account to communicate with other users and objects.
 - [x] Users can create posts, edit them, like them and comment them.
 - [x] Users can answer other comments, like them and edit.
-- [x] Users receive SBT-achievements, when they done some actions (add 1,10,100,... likes, posts, subscriptions, comments)
+- [x] Users receive SBT-achievements, when they're done some actions (add 1,10,100,... likes, posts, subscriptions, comments)
+- [x] Users can subscribe to other users, and receive special SBT-achievements for this (the "master" of this SBT is user contract).
+Users can set its own "subscriptions levels".
+One can easily check if user is subscribed to another user, until which time, for which amount etc.
 - [ ]  Users can have unique nickname in the system and can be found by this nickname.